House of Representatives (Indonesia): Liberal democracy

-Despite the election bill being introduced in 1951, it was not passed until 1953 and elections were held in 1955.
+Despite the election bill being introduced in 1951, it was not passed until 1953 and elections were finally held in 1955.
 The results surprised everybody.
-The Indonesian Socialist Party did worse than expected, as did Masyumi, while the Indonesian Communist party did better than predicted.
+The Indonesian Socialist Party (PSI) did worse than expected, as did Masyumi, while the Indonesian Communist Party (PKI) did better than predicted.
 Following the election, the PNI and Masyumi had 57 seats each, the Nahdlatul Ulama had 45 and the PKI 39.
 There were now 28 parties in parliament, compared with 20 before the election.
-Only 63 of the 257 pre-election members of parliament still had seats, but there were 15 women members compared with eight before.
-The new parliament met on 26 March 1956, forming the People's Representative Council (1956–1959).
+Only 63 of the 257 pre-election members of parliament still maintain their seats, but there were 15 women members compared with eight before.
+The new parliament met on 26 March 1956, forming the first elected House of Representatives (1956–1959).

 Over the next few years, public dissatisfaction with the political parties grew.
 In 1957, Sukarno announced his concept of a national unity cabinet and a National Council made up of functional groups to advise the cabinet.
 This council was established in May 1957.
 On 5 July 1959, Sukarno issued a decree, which as well as reviving the provisional 1945 Constitution, dissolved parliament.

 The new DPR took office on 22 July 1959.
 It accepted the president's decree by acclamation and said it was ready to work as stipulated by the 1945 Constitution.
 However, in March 1960 it unexpectedly rejected the government's budget.
 Sukarno then dissolved it as it was seen as no longer fulfilling the president's hopes that it would work with him in the spirit of the 1945 Constitution, Guided Democracy and the Political manifesto (Manipol, referring to Sukarno's 1959 Independence Day speech).
-The DPR session ended on 24 June.
+The DPR session adjourned on 24 June sine die.